arjunchoudhury07/pong/README.md

 - **S Key:** Move left paddle down
 - **UP Key:** Move right paddle up
 - **DOWN Key:** Move right paddle down
-- **ESC Key:** Quit the game

 ## Features

 - Basic Pong game mechanics.
 - Graphics and input handling using the Raylib library.

-## Raylib Installation

-To use Raylib in your own projects, you can follow the installation instructions provided in the [Raylib GitHub repository](https://github.com/raysan5/raylib).

 ## Acknowledgments